Tesla's planned SolarCity buy puzzles everybody but Musk

-(Reuters) - To Elon Musk, Tesla Motors Inc's (TSLA.O) planned buyout of SolarCity Corp (SCTY.O) was a "no-brainer".
+June 22 (Reuters) - To Elon Musk, Tesla Motors Inc's planned buyout of SolarCity Corp was a "no-brainer".

-Investors and analysts clearly had a bit more trouble figuring out the rationale, with the electric car maker's shares dropping as much as 10 percent in early trading on Wednesday.
+Investors and analysts clearly had a bit more trouble figuring out the rationale, with the electric car maker's shares dropping 10 percent in premarket trading on Wednesday.

-More than $3 billion was wiped off Tesla's value as the stock staged its biggest percentage drop in nearly two years.

-Musk, Tesla's founder and CEO, was undaunted, saying on an investor call on Wednesday that the electric car maker had the potential to become a trillion-dollar company.

-The serial entrepreneur, who owns 19 percent of Tesla and 22 percent of SolarCity, said when deal was announced on Tuesday that it would open up opportunities for Tesla to sell customers an electric car, a home battery and a solar system all at once.
+Musk, who owns 19 percent of Tesla and 22 percent of SolarCity, said when the deal was announced on Tuesday that it would open up opportunities for Tesla to sell customers an electric car, a home battery and a solar system all at once.

 Analysts do have doubts, though.